 All undergraduate students attending classes on the Cedarville Campus must complete a Student Health Form and turn it in to University Medical Services.
 All medical information is kept in a confidential manner by UMS and is protected by the HIPAA Privacy Law.
 Complete the form through the UMS Patient Portal.

 Policies that Apply to All Students Staying in the Residence Halls

 1. Disclosure of Meningitis and Hepatitis B Status (required by Ohio law)

 The State of Ohio requires all institutions of higher education to keep a Meningococcal and Hepatitis B Vaccination Status Form on file for each student living in the residence halls.
 The law does not require students to be vaccinated against meningitis and/or hepatitis B. The intent of the law is to educate young adults on the risks of meningococcal disease and hepatitis B and to encourage prevention by vaccination.
 Students will not be permitted to stay in the residence halls without completing this form.
-Students 18 years and older may complete this form online at cedarville.edu/vaccinationform.
-For more information, you can read about the Ohio law.
+Complete the form through the UMS Patient Portal, and read the law online.